swarn007-byte/swarn007-byte/README.md

-# Hi there 👋, I'm Swarn Shekhar
+# Hi there 👋, I'm Swarn

 ## 👨‍💻 About Me
 - 🎓 I’m currently pursuing **B.Tech in Information Technology** from **Galgotia College of Engineering and Technology**